silverton-io/buz-docs/blog/contract-powered-platform/index.md

 Calculating namespace-level statistics and splicing them into observability tools is the natural next step.

 Stakeholder FAQ's (long before actual analytics) commonly look like:
-- "I just implemeneted tracking.
+- "I just implemented tracking.
 Is the data flowing?"
 - "When was some.event.v1 first deployed?"
 - "Is some.event.v1 still flowing?"
 - "Are we seeing any bad events after most recent deploy?"